Achim-Habekost/SpectroElectroChem-Suite/README.md

 https://achim-habekost.github.io/SpectroElectroChem-Suite/

-Complete documentation, screenshots and download links are available on the project website.
+The complete documentation, installation guide, screenshots, and download links are available on the project website.

 ## Documentation